DikshaSach/Chores-Server/README.md

 Add a feature which allows users to see uncompleted tasks for the month which they can go in and hit complete on when finished.

 ## API
-Currently only has one router ````'.../chores/'````
+Includes user authenication with passportJS backend database is currently MONGODB Currently only has one router ````'.../chores/'````